Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

 Austin Reaves Insights vs. the Warriors

-- Reaves is responsible for taking 6.7% of his team's field goal attempts this season with 7.7 per game.
+- This season, he's put up 6.7% of the Lakers' attempted field goals, as he's averaging 7.7 per contest.

-- Reaves is averaging 3.4 three-point field goal attempts per game this season, which is 8.4% of his team's attempts from beyond the arc.
+- This season, he's accounted for 9.7% of his team's three-pointers made, averaging 1.3 per game.

-- Defensively, the Warriors are ranked 21st in the league, conceding 117.1 points per contest.
+- Defensively, the Warriors are ranked 21st in the league, conceding 117.1 points per game.

-- On the glass, the Warriors have conceded 43.3 rebounds per game, which puts them 15th in the league.
+- On the glass, the Warriors are ranked 15th in the NBA, conceding 43.3 rebounds per contest.

-- The Warriors give up 25.7 assists per game, 15th-ranked in the NBA.
+- The Warriors are the 15th-ranked squad in the league, allowing 25.7 assists per game.

-- Conceding 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the league.
+- In terms of 3-pointers, the Warriors are 23rd in the league, giving up 12.9 makes per game.

 Austin Reaves vs. the Warriors